jiyong-park/jiyong-park.github.io/_pages/about.md

 ## Research and Teaching Interest
-* I am interested in the role of information systems and technology as a primary means to reconciling economic and business value with social and environmental sustainability.
+* As information technology has permeated all aspects of businesses and the broader society, I am interested in the role of information systems and technology as a primary means to the co-creation of profits, social and environmental benefits and the balance among them.
 My research interests especially lie at **the intersection between economic value and societal impacts of advanced technology**.
 My research has been primarily oriented toward three areas:
 	1. Societal Impacts of Information Technology and Machine Learning
 	2. Automation, Productivity, and Future of Work
 	3. Information Technology for Environmental Sustainability